 Making a Difference

-MedSTEM Pathways is an intensive academic enrichment program designed to introduce teens to a variety of STEM and healthcare careers, strengthen academic preparation, and develop leadership skills.
+The MedSTEM Program is an intensive academic enrichment program designed to introduce teens to a variety of STEM and healthcare careers, strengthen academic preparation, and develop leadership skills.
 Students will engage in hands-on learning to strengthen communication, teamwork, critical thinking, and problem solving skills.
 In addition to developing skills for higher education and career, students will have the opportunity to earn industry-recognized credentials.